-When considering your investing strategy, taxes might not be the primary concern driving your decisions, but it's still important to understand what you are paying and how it affects the overall growth of your portfolio.
+When considering your investing strategy, taxes may be competing with market volatility and inflation for your attention, but it's still important to understand what you are paying and how it affects the overall growth of your portfolio.
 There may be ways to structure your investments in a more tax-savvy way.

 "We all have to pay our tax bills, but we don't need to leave a tip," says Michelle Howell, a vice president, financial consultant at a Fidelity Investments Center based in Edina, Minnesota.

 Tallying up what taxes you pay on your investments and why is not an easy task—it involves a lot of paperwork and digging through tax statements.
 In any given year, you might incur income taxes on interest, dividends, and realized gains on investments.
 The rates you pay depend on various factors, which will be specific to your financial holdings and your overall income.

 It can be important to think about whether you are invested in the right accounts, because tax-smart asset location can potentially help improve after-tax returns.
 But often investors end up with tax-inefficient investments nonetheless, and it can affect their portfolio's overall performance.

 Whether you work with a professional to build a more tax-savvy investment plan or try a DIY approach, here’s how to get started.